Before your first visit

 - Doing nothing.
 Many treatments involve little or no pain and therefore, no action is required to relieve pain.

 - Cold air.
 Medical air blowers to deliver cold air to the skin being lasered, to relieve the short term heat impact.

 - Ice packs.
 We supply these for patients directly after treatment, to help ease the residual heat from treatment and to lessen any pain.

 - Oral anaesthesia.
 This includes panadol/panadeine, panadeine forte, Xanax (alprazolam) for calming (like short-acting Valium).

 - Local anaesthetic injections.
 Like all injections, the administration of local anaesthetic involves a short sting while the injection is carried out, then the area will become completely numb.

 - Penthrox.
-This inhaled anaesthetic is used by ambulance officers and ski patrols, to administer quick pain relief and a heightened sense of well being.
+This inhaled anaesthetic is used by ambulance officers and ski patrols, to administer quick and effective pain relief.

 - Your comfort and well-being during and after treatment is of great concern to staff at our clinic and every effort will be made to relieve pain effectively.
 If you are worried about this element of your treatment, please discuss this with your treating practitioner.